 It seems our favorite graph paper for creating skeleton plots is no longer made.
 On the "Supplies" page, click on "Laboratory supplies" and you'll see a link to a web site where you can download software for creating your very own green-tinted graph paper on your own color printer!

 This was a revelation when I learned this.
-Once your core has been mounted in glue on your core mount, secure them tightly on the mount with a few strips of masking tape.
-Be sure to leave a "pull tab" when you finish wrapping each piece of tape for quick removal.
-The tape is easy to remove and much easier to use than string!
+I had been using masking tape for years, but Peter Brown taught me this trick!
+Once your core has been mounted in glue on your core mount, secure them tightly on the mount with a few strips of clear Scotch tape.
+And NO NEED to remove it before sanding!
+Just sand the core through the tape itself!

 Once the tree rings in your wood are correctly crossdated, you should "prick" holes permanently into your rings: one hole = every 10th decade ring, two holes = 50th mid-century ring, three holes = century ring, and four holes = millennium ring).
 To do this, use dissecting needles, also called biological probes.
 High-quality metal needles are worth the extra money.